jolexa/blog.jolexa.net/content/post/done-with-undergrad.md

     - /2009/06/done-with-undergrad/
 ---

 As seen [here][1], I received my grades a couple weeks ago and I am done with undergrad now (I passed).
-Bachelor&#8217;s degree in Computer Science from the University of Minnesota.
+Bachelor's degree in Computer Science from the University of Minnesota.
 Sounds quite cool, eh? 😉

 Now&#8230;student loans.. >=|